graezykev/explain-nuance-git-merge-rebase/README.md

 It tells us to both **Fix** and **Commit** so that the conflicts can be resolved, which means, a new commit is needed when resolving merge conflicts.

-Let's do it by "Accept Incoming Change", which in this case means accepting branch `feature`'s change.
+Resolve it by "**Accept Incoming Change**", which in this case means accepting branch `feature`'s change.

 <img alt="fix git merge conflict and commit" src="https://raw.githubusercontent.com/graezykev/git-nuance-merge-rebase/main/merge-c-2.gif" width="600" />